Vincent Joseph Dunker: VE-JA-DE cameras

 In 1924, Vincent built his first 35 mm long-roll camera which he intended to use for taking school pictures, but another photographer bought the camera from him for $100 (about $1,300 in 2012 dollars).
 He made a second camera, but quickly sold it also.
 As a result, he dropped the idea of becoming a school photographer and instead began building cameras for sale under the name VE-JA-DE Products (from his initials, V.J.D.).
 They are the first documented mass-produced cameras specifically designed for school photography, starting a trend that has spread to high schools throughout the U.S. Vincent hand built all his cameras from walnut that he selected himself.
 Many of the parts such as the rollers and various aluminum pieces were also handmade.
 One of those cameras is now in the George Eastman House (Kodak) Museum in Rochester, New York.
-Another camera is in the Vaughn-Applegate Collection of the Shiloh Museum of Ozark History in Springfield, Arkansas.
+Another camera is in the Vaughn-Applegate Collection of the Shiloh Museum of Ozark History in Springdale, Arkansas.
 Two others are in the DigiCamHistory.Com collection.
 Photos of eighteen different variations of Dunker cameras may be seen on the DigiCamHistory.Com web site, 1950s page, Vincent Joseph Dunker.

 Many of Dunker's cameras were 35 mm, but he also made at least three different models of 70 mm long roll film cameras.
 One used an external apparatus for focusing and another uses an internal system.
 According to those who worked with him, production over the years was fairly evenly divided between 35 mm and 70 mm model cameras.
 During World War II Vincent sold many hundreds of his cameras to the U.S. Army for use in making IDs, photos of recruits, photos of war prisoners, etc.